 Openness to the Holy Spirit is the fruit of Christ's Baptism because the mystery shows what receptivity looks like: the Son of God submits to the baptism of repentance, identifying himself with sinful humanity and sanctifying Baptism for all.
 The Spirit descends; the Father speaks.
 The voice at the Jordan fuses Psalm 2:7 (royal/messianic) and Isaiah 42:1 (servant/suffering) — establishing Jesus's mission as both royal and cruciform.
 Openness to the Spirit means willingness to be led where God leads, accepting the mission and means He gives rather than those we would choose.

-Why is 'To Jesus Through Mary' the fruit of the Wedding at Cana?
+Why is 'To Jesus through Mary' the fruit of the Wedding at Cana?